 Gabor HOLCH – Gabor is a Shanghai-based intercultural leadership consultant, coach, author and speaker with a focus on East-West leadership.
 He holds a Masters Degree in International Relations and European Studies, an MPhil in Diplomacy and a Certified Management Consultant (CMC) degree in English and Mandarin.
 A former OSCE field mission official, China-based since 2002 and working globally, Gabor has served 100+ clients in 30+ countries.
 He is a visiting lecturer at Shanghai Jiao Tong University and a number of business programmes in the Asia-Pacific and Europe.

 Semiha KARAOĞLU – Semiha is a Deputy Regional Manager and Japan specialist in the Russia, CIS, Middle East, Asia and North America desk of Aktif Bank, an international investment bank in Turkey.
-She was previously a Japan Studies researcher and course assistant at Boğaziçi University‘s Asian Studies Center, in Istanbul.
+She was previously a Japan Studies researcher and Project Coordinator at Boğaziçi University‘s Asian Studies Center, in Istanbul.
 She specializes in the history of Japanese international relations and foreign policy.
 A trained interpreter from Université Saint-Louis, Brussels, and Shanghai University, she holds a Masters in Asian Studies, with a specialization in Japanese Studies, from Boğaziçi University.

 Carmen MARTÍNEZ SAN MILLÁN – Carmen is a PhD candidate and Researcher at the University of Valladolid, Spain, where she is also a Professor in a Masters programme of International Relations and Asian Studies.
 Her fields of research cover international trade law and core labour standards.
 She holds degrees in Law and Business Administration from the University of Valladolid.
 She also holds a Master in International Law and European Law from the University of Granada.